srg-imperial/GrayC/ISSTA-2023-AE/fuzzer/README.md

 >> Done.
 ```

-At this stage please check that your base-folder contains the following files:
+At this stage, please check that your base folder contains the following files:
 ```
 ls -l /home/user42
 total 11718764